Morihei Ueshiba (1883-1969)

 Yamada Yoshimitsu: The Future Status of Aikido in the Modern World

-Yamada Yoshimitsu was born in February 17, 1938.
+Yamada Yoshimitsu was born on February 17, 1938.
 In 1955, he entered the Hombu Dojo as an Uchi deshi (live-in student), receiving instruction from the founder of aikido, Morihei Ueshiba.
 After three years of training, Yamada became a full-time instructor.
 He taught at American military bases and Japanese universities.
 In 1964, having achieved 4th Dan, Yamada traveled to the United States.
 Upon arriving, he gave an aikido demonstration at the 1964 World’s Fair.
-Footage of this demonstration are preserved to this day.
+Footage of this demonstration is preserved to this day.
 He assumed his role as the head of the New York Aikikai while attending New York University to study English and Business Management.

 Now an 8th Dan, Yamada sensei has dedicated himself to the dissemination of aikido throughout the world.
 Much of aikido’s present success is because of Yamada.
 His teaching demonstrations are widely attended and enthusiastically participated in by fellow aikidoka.
 Yamada sensei is the current chairman of the United States Aikido Federation and head of its Eastern Region.
 He is also President of the Latin American Aikido Federation, with over 400 dojos in South and Central America and the Caribbean.